JAndrassy/ArduinoOTA/README.md

 * STM32F boards with [STM32 core](https://github.com/stm32duino/Arduino_Core_STM32)
 * boards supported by ESP8266 and ESP32 Arduino boards package
 * any board with MCU with SD bootloader
+* any board with custom Storage and boot-load solution for that storage
+* Nano RP2040 Connect with mbed core with custom storage example and SFU library

 ## Supported networking libraries